shadylanebees/3FrameMatingNuc/README.md

 All parts are 3D printed, except one #4 x 3/8 (3mmx8) self-tapping (sheet metal, wood, cement) pan head screw to attach the entrance disk gate will be needed.

+ASA filament or a high temp/low warp PLA should work best.
+I print with 20% infill and .8 top/bottom/shell.

+I'm interested in seeing how well a 9mm wall with 20% infill will insulate the mini-nuc.

+DO NOTE: Working on this during the 2016/2017 winter - this HAS NOT been tried or tested as of yet.
+THIS IS EXPERIMENTAL

 This is a work in progress.

 ![alt tag](https://github.com/shadylanebees/3FrameMatingNuc/blob/master/blowout.png?raw=true)